What are the major Building Blocks of an online business?

 - Extra costs for features you need

-- How they integrate with others tools you have
+- How they integrate with other tools you have